josephmontes/wOBAvs.xwOBA/README.md

 ### NOTES
 - The average d_wOBA for this group is still .023
   - wOBA = .345/ xwOBA = .322
-  - The overall average d_wOBA = .012, which means that this group of batters is outperforming their xwOBA by 92% more than average!
+  - **The league-wide average d_wOBA = .012**, which means that ***this group of batters is outperforming their xwOBA by 92% more than average***
 - The average sprint speed for this group is 27.38 ft/s
-  - The overall average sprint speed in my dataset is 27.5 ft/s
+  - The league-wide average sprint speed in my dataset is 27.5 ft/s

 ### PLAYER SPOTLIGHT